venksrid001/cowrie/project-requirement.md

 Likelihood: Likely <br>
 Impact: Moderate <br>
 Can Cause: Injuries if something is dropped, muscle sprains and strains <br>
 Mitigation: Position items so they are easily accessible for everyone.
-Provide assistance to members if required. <br>
+Provide assistance to members if required.[2] <br>
 <br>
 Risks done by Lucy <br>
 <br>